 Mortgage Relief in the CARES Act

-The CARES Act states that anyone with a federally-backed mortgage who is experiencing financial hardship due to the coronavirus can request forbearance for up to 180 days.
-You do not need to prove your financial hardship; you only have to attest it.
-If needed, you may request an additional 180 days.
+Here is a summary of what the CARES Act provided.
+It stated that anyone with a federally backed mortgage who is experiencing financial hardship due to the coronavirus could request forbearance for up to 180 days.
+You did not need to prove your financial hardship; you only had to attest it.
+If needed, you could request an additional 180 days.

-That said, only homeowners who lost their jobs because of the coronavirus are eligible for federally-backed mortgage relief.
+That said, only homeowners who lost their jobs because of the coronavirus were eligible for federally backed mortgage relief.
 “If people do have jobs, we expect those people to continue paying mortgages,” Treasury Secretary Steven Mnuchin said on CNBC.

 Forbearance is a time when you can suspend your monthly payments on federally-backed mortgages.
 The new law prohibits loan servicers or lenders from charging additional interest, fees or other penalties during forbearance.
 These rules cover property ranging from single-family homes to fourplexes.